opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 Furthermore, category and search result pages could also be tagged using the same mechanisms, so third party websites get a summary view into the datasets simply by linking to the appropriate URL.
 For more in-depth discussion of metadata support see: [Make consistent all forms of RDF output from CKAN #1890](https://github.com/ckan/ckan/issues/1890).

 Summary: it is already possible to link directly to search pages and resources on *opendata.swiss*, however rich metadata in the page header is not yet supported.
 In a future release, pasting links from the portal into a Web platform that supports Web metadata protocols will enable a richer sharing experience.
-Until such time as Open Graph support is enabled on *opendata.swiss*, we recommend you to use the (Widget option)[#widget].
+Until such time as Open Graph support is enabled on *opendata.swiss*, we recommend you to use the [Widget option](#widget).

 ## Frames